SpLouk/splouk.github.io/_posts/2025-10-08-book-review-devil-take-the-hindmost.md

 ---
 layout: article
 title: "Book Review: Devil Take the Hindmost"
+description: A reflection on the history of speculation by Edward Chancellor
+tags: AI,books
+og_image: /assets/images/book-review-devil-take-the-hindmost/Nasdaq-1994-2004.png
 ---

 > “Men, it has been well said, think in herds; it will be seen that they go mad in herds, while they only recover their senses slowly, one by one.”